 RSE Partnerships & Funding

-OIT Co-Funding: These RSE positions have a home department in Research Computing, OIT and report formally to the Director for Research Software Engineering for Computational and Data Science.
-Each RSE is assigned to a partnering department, institute, center, consortium, or PI (referred to as partner).
-These partners agree to fund 50% of the position for a finite term (typically 1-3 years) and OIT provides the other 50% funding.
-OIT established these as permanent positions in an effort to attract and retain the best talent.
-Partners are not required to make such a guarantee and if the partner’s co-funding concludes, OIT will accept responsibility for finding a new partner and cover any salary costs in the interim.
-OIT and the partner agree to split costs 50/50 on items such as a computer & peripherals, conference travel & fees, etc. When OIT co-funding is available, a call for partners is advertised throughout the Princeton research community.
-Potential partners can submit short proposals for review by a faculty committee who award available RSE partnerships.
-The RSE’s Annual Performance Review (APR) will be completed by the Director of Research Software Engineering for Computational and Data Science.
+Co-Funding: These RSEs have a home department in Research Computing and report formally to the Director for Research Software Engineering for Computational and Data Science.
+Each RSE is assigned to a partnering department, institute, center, consortium, or PI (referred to as "partner").
+These partners agree to fund between 0%-50% of the position for a finite term (typically 1-3 years) and Research Computing provides the remainder.
+Potential partners may submit short proposals for review by the RSE Steering Committee who award available RSE partnerships.
+The RSE’s Annual Performance Review (APR) is completed by the Director of Research Software Engineering for Computational and Data Science.

-Full Partner Funding: These RSE positions have a home department outside of OIT.
-A partner fully funds an RSE position and commits to have the RSE participate in the RSE group with the same expectations as the other RSE members (including those co-funded above).
+Full Partner Funding: These RSE positions have a home department outside of Research Computing.
+A partner fully funds an RSE position and commits to the RSE's participation in the RSE group with the same expectations as for other RSE members (including those who are co-funded).
 This includes meeting the expectations listed in the next section (RSE Expectations).
 The partner and RSE group leadership “co-supervise” the RSE.
-The RSE’s home department and reporting structure will be formally within the partner department/PI and the details of the co-supervision will be agreed upon at time of hire.
-The partner covers all costs on items such as computer & peripherals, conference travel & feeds, etc. The RSE’s Annual Performance Review (APR) will be completed by someone in the funding department with input from the RSE group leadership.
+The RSE’s home department and reporting structure will be formally within the partner department/PI and the details of the co-supervision will be agreed upon at the time of hire.
+The partner covers all costs on items such as computer & peripherals, conference travel & fees, etc. The RSE’s Annual Performance Review (APR) will be completed by someone in the funding department with input from the RSE group leadership.

 Regardless of funding method, the expectation is an open and collaborative evaluation between partners to ensure a successful engagement and as such, feedback from partners and all participating PI’s is regularly sought.